 Fixed remuneration is reviewed annually by the Remuneration Committee.
+The role of the Remuneration Committee has been assumed by the full Board.
 The process consists of a review of relevant comparative remuneration in the market and internally and, where appropriate, external advice on policies and practices.
 The Committee has access to external, independent advice where necessary.